Maui No Ka 'Oi Soccer Tournament

 The tournament will be responsible for all field arrangements, including preparation of the field, supply of goal nets and comer flags, and cleanup of the fields.

-A. The maximum number of players on a team roster shall be 22, except for Under-10 teams, which shall be limited to 14 players.
-(Under 10 teams shall play seven-a-side games on smaller size field.)
+A. The maximum number of players on a team roster shall be 22, in the U14-19 age group.
+Under 10 teams shall play seven-a-side games on smaller size field.
+Under 12 teams shall roster no more than 15 players and will play 9 v 9.
 A player can double roster, maximum of 5 double-rostered players on the team, and maximum of 7 guest players on the team.

 B. A minimum of 7 players must be on the field at all times during a game, except for the Under-10 division which will be six (6) players.